-Born and raised in NYC,I have been writing ever since I could hold a pencil and have kept diaries for most of my life.
+Born and raised in NYC,I have been writing ever since I could hold a pencil and have kept journals for most of my life.
 Quite naturally, the love affair of writing started as soon as I began to read.
 I remember falling in love with the March sisters and all their antics.
 Those stories compelled me to write my own stories.
 I wanted to elicit strong feelings and emotions to readers, just like my idol, Louisa May Alcott.
 So, at the age of eight, I started my first novel.
 Unfortunately, or fortunately, it has not survived.
 I have written many since then, some hidden in the way, way back of my filing cabinet.
-I consider them practice runs.
-Writing has always been a part of my life, but for many reasons, I couldn't devote my time to it as much as I would have liked.
+I consider these manuscripts practice runs.
+Writing has always been a part of my life, but for many reasons, working full-time and raising children, I couldn't devote my time to it as much as I would have liked.

 I have a Master’s in Communication Marketing and Education from Rutgers University.
-Until two years ago I worked in the Sociology Department at Princeton University as a research assistant and edited book manuscripts for submissions.
+Until four years ago, I worked in the Sociology Department at Princeton University as a research assistant and edited book manuscripts for submissions.
 All the while, writing my own essays, articles and poems.
 I write for both adults and children.
-For children, I have been published in HOPSCOTCH FOR GIRLS, POCKETS, and WEEONES.
-I have three children, who aren't children anymore, they are all young adults.
-Life was good for a long while and then divorce happened.
-Actually, it was happening for years, as it often does.
-I started writing about it, made my own website (using a pseudonym), self-published a book for women and men who are contemplating getting divorced, and I am a frequent contributing writer for many divorce blogs.
-I have done podcasts and webinars to promote myself and my book.
+For children, I have been published in HOPSCOTCH FOR GIRLS, POCKETS, and WEEONES and SMARTY PANTS FOR KIDS.